Firewalls

 As far as firewalls go, there's multiple types of them, and a person can use one or multiple.
 This depends on what they are looking to do.
 There are things like hardware and software firewalls, next-gen firewalls, and then things like stateful and stateless firewalls, etc. Some of them are simple to use and are free and some are complicated and expensive.

 First, I'll cover IPS and IDS.
-This is something you typically see on high end hardware, like an enterprise grade router, or with something more advanced like pfSense with an IPS provider like Snort.
+This is something you typically see on high end hardware, like an enterprise grade router, or with something more advanced such as pfSense with an IPS provider like Snort.
 Your typical off the shelf router isn't going to have this.
 If you don't have this feature, you don't need to run out and buy a router that does, though you could certainly do so if you've got some money burning a hole in your pocket.

 Geo-blocking in the context of a home user would be to block out countries that you don't want to have a connection to.
 An example would be a U.S. user probably wouldn't need or even want to allow connections with North Korean IP addresses.
 There are more use cases for geo-blocking in an enterprise environment, but they don't apply for home users.
 Whatever you decide to block is going to be up to you.

 In order for this to work, it has to look at everything going in and out of the network.
 If you're concerned about privacy and security, this might not be the best option for you if you can't fully trust your hardware.
 This can become complicated, because some DPI systems can scan HTTPS traffic and some can't.
-This really depends on the hardware you're using.
+This depends on the hardware you're using.
 This can open you up to man-in-the-middle (MITM) attacks if there's an issue with the certificate the DPI uses, as the DPI has to essentially do a MITM attack to inspect the traffic.

 The other issue with DPI is that it needs good hardware to work well.
-If you're using IPS, DPI, geo-blocking, and so on, you'll need to make sure your hardware can handle the workload, or you'll notice your internet speeds really start to drop.
+If you're using IPS, DPI, geo-blocking, and so on, you'll need to make sure your hardware can handle the workload, or you'll notice your internet speeds start to drop.

 The next thing you'll want to spend some time learning about is logging.
-The logs that you get will vary depending on the router you use, but there should be some pretty similar crossover between the different brands.
+The logs you get will vary depending on the router you use, but there should be some similar crossover between the different brands.
 You don't need to be neurotic about checking logs.
 Once a week would work fine, or even once a day if you have a threat model that would call for it.

 There's going to be some important stuff to pay attention to when you're reading a log.
 This info should be about the same across every firewall provider as well.